aravind646/aravind646.github.com/index.md

   creditlink: http://texturelovers.com
 ---

-I am a Computer Science Engineer.
+I am a Computer Engineer and I code for a living.